6 ways that we can all help endangered African animals in 2017

 You can work with wildlife in an animal care centre, gain wildlife veterinary experience, take part in field research, work with rhino or become a marine conservation volunteer to name but a few opportunities.
 Spend two weeks or a number of months in Africa depending on your commitments, and assist/see these majestic creatures with your own eyes.

-Find the perfect project for you and start your adventure today by viewing these wildlife conservation projects.
+Find the perfect project for you and start your adventure today.

 Wildlife parks, centres and nature reserves are more common than you think, and they all work hard to help protect wildlife, maintain wetlands and more.
 They also do a great job at exposing us to wildlife, educating us and inspiring us.

 If you’re keen to help make a change and support wildlife, why not contribute or volunteer at a wildlife park, centre or nature reserve near you?

 5. Use sustainable products, recycle and reduce your carbon footprint

 We can help to protect and support the habitats of vulnerable wildlife by making small changes to our way of life.
 For instance, never buy products that are made from the wood of rainforests, and ensure you recycle your mobile phones.
 A common mineral used in electrical goods such as mobile phones is mined in gorilla habitats.
 Simply recycling and buying eco-friendly products and reducing your carbon footprint can be a big step towards helping wildlife.